Myrtillocactus geometrizans' Fukurokuryuzinboku'

 How to Grow and Care

-They are semi hardy, make sure that your Myrtillocactus are not exposed to temperatures below 25°F (-4°C) or they may die, nevertheless it is a good advice never let the nighttime’s temperatures fall below 50°F (10°C).
-In the summer place Myrtillocactus in the sunshine (indoors or outdoors).
-In the winter find a cooler, light spot.
-That will allow it to go into next spring well-rested, which will make it more likely to flower.
-This easy-care plant doesn’t want a lot of water.
+They are semi-hardy, so ensure your Myrtillocactus are not exposed to temperatures below 25°F (-4°C), or they may die.
+Nevertheless, it is good never to let nighttime temperatures fall below 50°F (10°C).
+In the summer, place Myrtillocactus in the sunshine (indoors or outdoors).
+In the winter, find a cooler, light spot.
+That will allow it to go into next spring well-rested, making it more likely to flower.
+This easy-care plant doesn't want a lot of water.
 Allow the soil to dry out before you give it another drink.
 Keep the soil completely dry in winter.
-Treat it to special cactus food once a month in the spring and summer.
+Treat it to special cactus food monthly in the spring and summer.

 - Back to genus Myrtillocactus